Home » Edinburgh »

 To accommodate these shop fronts, they built tenement houses on both sides of 18 of the 19 arches of the South Bridge.

-To create more space for rent or personal use, they also used up the hollow in the Bridge’s arches, constructing dark, airless, vaulted chambers.
+They also used up the hollow in the Bridge’s arches to create more space for rent or personal use, constructing dark, airless, vaulted chambers.

-Initially, these underground vaults got used for workshops, storage, warehousing, etc. but with time, the poverty-stricken moved in.
+Initially, these underground vaults were used for workshops, storage, warehousing, etc., but the poverty-stricken moved in with time.

-There is enough proof that these vaults got used for criminal activities such as gambling, illegal whiskey distilling as well.
+There is enough proof that these vaults were used for criminal activities such as gambling and illegal whiskey distilling as well.

 Even serial killers Burke and Hare got linked to South Bridge Vaults, but there is no proof that they used the vaults to store the bodies of people they killed.